stianmogen/mlflow-gcp/gcp/README.md

-# MLflow Server Deployment on Google Cloud
+# MLflow Server and Prediction Pipeline Deployment on Google Cloud

 This guide covers deploying an MLflow server on Google Cloud Platform (GCP) using `gcloud` CLI commands.